FFMG/myoddweb.piger/monitor/api/python/Doc/library/zipfile.rst

       that have absolute filenames starting with ``"/"`` or filenames with two dots ``".."``.
 This module attempts to prevent that.
       See :meth:`extract` note.

+   .. versionchanged:: 3.6
+      Calling :meth:`extractall` on a closed ZipFile will raise a :exc:`ValueError`.
+Previously, a :exc:`RuntimeError` was raised.

+   .. versionchanged:: 3.6.2
+      The *path* parameter accepts a :term:`path-like object`.

 .. method:: ZipFile.printdir()